lopatar/PHP-SDKv2/README.md

 Powerful PHP framework, written in PHP 8.1, modernised version of rather primitive [PHP SDK](https://github.com/lopatar/PHP-SDK) (which is now archived).

-# THIS DOCUMENTATION IS WORK IN PROGRESS

-# TODO:

-- Examples of features

 # Requirements

 - PHP 8.1